FFmpeg/FFV1/ffv1.md

 ```

 `X` is the current processed Sample.
-The identifers are made of the first letters of the words Top, Left and Right.
+The identifiers are made of the first letters of the words Top, Left and Right.

 ## Median predictor